boniface/quick.io/docs/server_architecture.rst

 Server Events
 =============

 Server events are events that are sent *from* the client *to* the server.
-THe function inside the server dealing with this are all prefixed with evs_server_*.
+The functions inside the server dealing with this are all prefixed with evs_server_*.